 The National Consumer Law Center Guide to Surviving Debt.
 KF 1040 .N38.
-A chapter from this book-16 Guidelines for Prioritizing Debt-is available online for free.
+During the COVID-19 crisis this book is available online for free.

 Washington Practice, v.27, Creditors’ remedies–debtors’ relief, Marjorie Dick Rombauer.
 KFW 80 .W3 (Chapter 5, Suits to Collect Debts)